locationtech/geomesa/docs/user/commandline_tools.rst

 Counts the features in your data set.
 You can count total features, or features that match a CQL filter.
-You can use pre-calculated stats for a quick estimation, or get the definitive result by querying the data set using the '--exact' flag.
+You can use pre-calculated stats for a quick estimation, or get the definitive result by querying the data set using the '--no-cache' flag.

 Example usage::